JiChern/Graph-CPG/README.md

 cd simulation
 python sim_robot.py --seg_num=10  #you can adjust --cell_num to any number <= 17 (if more than 34 legs, pybullet cannot hanle these much joints by default settings)
 ```
-## Step 3: Adjust the turning of the centepede
+## Step 3: Adjust the turning of the centipede
 After the robot is moving, you can adjust its turning within [-1,1].
 Open another terminal:
 ```console
 conda activate g_cpg